celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

   }
 ```

 You start by creating a new BigNumber instance with the _price argument, and then it's shifting it by ERC20_DECIMALS, this is a way to represent the price in terms of smaller units.
-Then it's converting the value to a string and storing it in the "price" variable.
+Then it's converting the value to a string and stores it in the "price" variable.

 Then you use the `contract.methods.setCar(..)` method to add the car to the smart contract.
 You also use the "send" method, passing in the user's address as the "from" property.
 This sends the transaction to the smart contract and adds the car to the smart contract.